Combustible Edison: History

 Connecticut natives Liz Cox (drums, vocals) and Michael Cudahy (guitar, vocals) formed indie rock band Christmas in Boston in 1983.
 They issued three albums, In Excelsior Dayglo (1986), Ultra Prophets of Thee Psykick Revolution (1989) and Vortex (released after the dissolution of the band in 1993).
 Cudahy's brother Nick was a member of the Christmas lineup for the second album.

 In 1991, Michael Cudahy — now re-dubbed "The Millionaire" by fellow Providence bon vivant Robert Jaz — wrote a stage show titled "The Tiki Wonder Hour", and formed the 14-piece Combustible Edison 'Heliotropic Oriental Mambo and Foxtrot Orchestra to accompany the performance.
 After three performances of "Tiki Wonder Hour," the orchestra shortened its name to Combustible Edison and slimmed down to five core members: Cox (renamed "Miss Lily Banquette", on vocals and various percussion instruments), The Millionaire (guitar), Nick Cudahy (bass), Mr. Peter Dixon (keyboards) and Aaron Oppenheimer (drums and percussion).

 Combustible Edison signed to Sub Pop Records and released their debut album, I, Swinger, in 1994.
 A live review by Los Angeles Times critic Chuck Crisafulli noted that the album "perfectly duplicates the '50s cool and hi-fi exotica of such lounge icons as Martin Denny", while Trouser Press said, "I, Swinger is a faithful replication of bargain-bin exotica, right down to a sleeve festooned with cocktail recipes and calculatedly dated hep-cat liner notes".
 The group performed on Late Night with Conan O'Brien on December 23, 1994.

 In 1995, the band recorded the soundtrack to the film Four Rooms, produced by Mark Mothersbaugh.
 "Vertigogo", the film's main theme, was submitted for consideration for an Academy Award, but was ultimately disqualified from consideration because of its incomprehensible lyrical content, despite the fact that the band submitted a lyric sheet with their best written approximation of the lyrics.

 The group's second studio album, Schizophonic! was issued in 1996.
 During this period, Dixon was replaced by keyboardist Robert "Brother Cleve" Toomey, a former WMBR DJ who was previously a member of the Swinging Erudites, the Del Fuegos, the Fabulous Billygoons, and Barrence Whitfield & the Savages.

 By the time of Combustible Edison's final album, The Impossible World (1998), drummer Michael "Laughing Boy" Connors had replaced Oppenheimer, and they had incorporated more modern electronic elements.

 The group split during the 1999 tour for The Impossible World.

 After the band had split, former member Nicholas Cudahy recovered original demo recordings from 1992.
-Many of the recordings were not picked up by Sub-Pop and were considered lost.
 These recordings were released by Sundazed Music under the album Forbidden Isle of Demos.